mehmeda/avr/README.md

-# AVR kurs
+# AVR
-Kode til AVR kurset.
-Til bruk for ATMega4809 Curiosity Nano
+Code for an AVR course.
+Meant for *ATMega4809 Curiosity Nano.